 3. The name, address, telephone number and United States drug enforcement administration controlled substance registration number of the prescribing medical practitioner.

-4. The name, strength, quantity, dosage and national drug code number of the schedule II, III, IV or V controlled substance dispensed.
+4. The name, strength, quantity, dosage and national drug code number of the schedule II, III, IV or V controlled substance or naloxone hydrochloride or other opioid antagonist dispensed.

 5. The date the prescription was dispensed.